Buying and renting tips

 Used properly, a good heating system makes it easier and less expensive to keep your house warm - especially if the insulation is up to standard.
-Clean effective forms of heating include some heat pumps, modern wood or wood pellet burners and flued gas heaters.
+Clean effective forms of heating include heat pumps, modern wood or wood pellet burners and flued gas heaters.
 Avoid unflued gas heaters (with pipes fixed to the walls or portable) which release toxic fumes and moisture, and open fires which are draughty and inefficient.

 A damp home can be an unhealthy living environment.
 Find out if a home is damp by: